 Fidelity Retirement Services is the university’s record keeper for the defined contribution plan (DCP), 403(b) and 457(b) retirement plans.
 Fidelity offers several different “retirement readiness” classes each year and the website contains additional information, including a retirement calculator.
 Log in to your Fidelity account.

 Class information: http://www.ucfocusonyourfuture.com/

 Social Security Administration

-While not a UC Davis resource, the Social Security Administration website has a very useful personal benefits calculator where one can enter his/her personal information, and estimate social security benefits based on the age one wishes to start drawing benefits.
-This estimate is based on ones' individual work history; the closer to retirement, the more accurate it will be.
+The Social Security Administration website has a very useful personal benefits calculator where one can enter his/her personal information, and estimate Social Security benefits based on the age one wishes to start drawing benefits.
+The closer to retirement, the more accurate the estimate will be.

 Phone: (800) 772-1213

 In addition to the resources offered on campus, the Internet has an untold number of retirement planning sites and bookstores and Internet sites have many books that focus on both the financial and non-financial aspects of retirement.
 There is no reason to wait; start planning today!